LSCogill/SatelliteDerived_ET_RSA/A_Evaluate_ETProducts/1_Collate and Process ET time series/README.md

 These processing steps include:
 - Date Conversion: converting all date/timestamp fields to the same date format
-- ReddyProc Gap filling: some datasets have gaps due to various reasons such as theft of instruments, instrument malfunction, freak weather events, etc. It is therefore attempted to gap fill these datasets using a reputable approach, namely ReddyProc.
+- ReddyProc Gap filling: some datasets have gaps due to various reasons such as instrument malfunction, freak weather events, fire, etc.
 - Gap fill sense-check: the data is sense checked after the ReddyProc procedure to ensure that the original ET data remains unaltered and that only gaps are filled.
-- ET daily aggregate to ET monthly: ET data is aggregated to a monthly timestep so that each site has a representative monthly ET (mm/month) dataset
+- ET daily aggregate to ET monthly: ET data is aggregated to a monthly timestep so that each site has a representative monthly ET (mm/month) time series dataset

 ## 1.2) Collate satellite-derived ET
-Satellite-derived evapotranspiration come in different formats where the data is available at different timesteps (temporal resolutions: SMAP = 3 hourly, MOD16 = 8 day, etc.), so certain steps must be taken to get all the different products datasets into a standardised monthly time series.
+Satellite-derived evapotranspiration come in different formats where the data is available at different timesteps (temporal resolutions: SMAP = 3 hourly, MOD16 = 8 day, etc.), so data must be aggregated into a standardised monthly time series.
 It must be noted that some satellite-derived products already provide evapotranspiration at a monthly time step.

 ** Conducted in Google Colab using Python-notebooks